buildbot/buildbot/master/docs/manual/cfg-workers-ec2.rst

 The `EC2 Getting Started Guide <http://docs.amazonwebservices.com/AWSEC2/latest/GettingStartedGuide/>`_ is a good resource for this task.
 Here are a few additional hints.

-* When an instance of the image starts, it needs to automatically start a buildbot slave that connects to your master (to create a buildbot slave, :ref:`Creating-a-worker`; to make a daemon, :ref:`Launching-the-daemons`).
+* When an instance of the image starts, it needs to automatically start a buildbot worker that connects to your master (to create a buildbot worker, :ref:`Creating-a-worker`; to make a daemon, :ref:`Launching-the-daemons`).
-* You may want to make an instance of the buildbot slave, configure it as a standard buildslave in the master (i.e., not as a latent slave), and test and debug it that way before you turn it into an AMI and convert to a latent slave in the master.
+* You may want to make an instance of the buildbot worker, configure it as a standard worker in the master (i.e., not as a latent worker), and test and debug it that way before you turn it into an AMI and convert to a latent worker in the master.

 Configure the Master with an :class:`~buildbot.worker.ec2.EC2LatentWorker`
 --------------------------------------------------------------------------